MicrosoftDocs/azure-devops-docs/docs/extend/reference/targets/overview.md

 [!INCLUDE [version-vsts-tfs-2017-on](../../../boards/_shared/version-vsts-tfs-2017-on.md)]

 Extensions enhance the Azure DevOps Services user experience by contributing new capabilities.
-This guide highlights the most common extensibility points that your extension can target.
+In this article, we highlight the most common extensibility points that your extension can target.

 >[!NOTE]
 >To learn more about the Azure DevOps Services extensibility model, see the [Contribution model](../../develop/contributions-overview.md) for an overview.